VinodK981998/R-simplilearn/README.md

-# R-simplilearn
+# R
-This repository contains practice codes and assignments from simplilearns's datascience with R programming
+This repository contains practice codes and assignments from  datascience with R programming  (IIT Madaras and simplilearn)